Redesigned customization tools for ribbon, property pane, and user-defined commands

 Property pane editor

-Property pane editor is now clearly divided to three columns: the object typecollection of data that describes an object that represents the common characteristics shared by a number of individual objects
+Property pane editor is now clearly divided to three columns: the object typedescription of a group of objects that share common characteristics

 list is on left, the property list is in the middle, and the property pane layout is on the right.
 The object type list is now always visible, making it easier to access.

 The redesigned Property pane editor includes the following enhancements:

 - In the object type list, each object type has a tooltip that shows from where the object type definition is loaded: the default source, your environment, or a user-defined customization.